realfolk/nix/README.txt

-A Nix flake containing packages, apps, and developer shells for working on Real Folk's projects.
+A Nix flake containing packages, apps, project helpers and developer shells for working on Real Folk's projects.